ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Name form

-In this specification, DNS services are identified by a "binding authority" (which MUST be an "`authority`" as in {{Section 3.2 of !RFC3986}}) and an "authentication name" (which MUST be a "`host`" as in {{Section 3.2.2 of !RFC3986}})).
-Unless otherwise specified, the authentication name is the Host from the binding authority.
+# Identities and Names

-SVCB record names (i.e. QNAMEs) are formed from the binding authority using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
-For example, if the "binding authority" is "`dns1.example.com`", the client would query for SVCB records at "`_dns.dns1.example.com`".
+SVCB record names (i.e. QNAMEs) are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
+For example, SVCB records for a DNS service identified as "`dns1.example.com`" would be queried at "`_dns.dns1.example.com`".

+In some use cases, the name used for retrieving these DNS records is different from the server identity used to authenticate the secure transport.
+To distinguish them, we use the following terms:

+ * Binding authority - The service name ({{Section 1.4 of SVCB}}) and optional port number used as input to Port-Prefix Naming.
+ * Authentication name - The name used for secure transport authentication.
+It must be a DNS hostname or a literal IP address.
+Unless otherwise specified, it is the service name from the binding authority.

 ## Special case: non-default ports

 Normally, a DNS service is identified by an IP address or a domain name.
 When connecting to the service using unencrypted DNS over UDP or TCP, clients use the default port number for DNS (53).
 However, in rare cases, a DNS service might be identified by both a name and a port number.
 For example, the `dns:` URI scheme {{?DNSURI=RFC4501}} optionally includes an authority, comprised of a host and a port number (with a default of 53).
 DNS URIs normally omit the authority, or specify an IP address, but a hostname and non-default port number are allowed.

-When a non-default port number is part of the binding authority, Port-Prefix Naming places the port number in an additional a prefix on the name.
+When the binding authority specifies a non-default port number, Port-Prefix Naming places the port number in an additional a prefix on the name.
 For example, if the binding authority is "`dns1.example.com:9953`", the client would query for SVCB records at "`_9953._dns.dns1.example.com`".
 If two DNS services operating on different port numbers provide different behaviors, this arrangement allows them to preserve the distinction when specifying alternative endpoints.

 # Applicable existing SvcParamKeys